JoergHeseler/siegfried-falls-back-on-fido-identifier-for-archivematica/README.md

 By default, Archivematica 1.13.2 can only use one identification tool.
 The advantage of this script is that it allows the combined use of both signature-based tools pre-installed in Archivematica, i. e.
 Siegfried and Fido, thus improving the overall identification process.

 Previously, individual subversions of the archive-friendly 3D formats glTF or STL were often not recognized at all or misidentified.
 Now, with **siegfried_falls_back_on_fido**, the accuracy of format identification has significantly improved, ensuring better support for the preservation of 3D files in Archivematica.
-The following table shows the improvement:
+The following table shows the results of the individual recognizer tools in comparison:

 | 3D format                    | Siegfried 1.10.1     | Fido 1.4.1           | siegfried_falls_back_on_fido |
 | ---------------------------- | -------------------- | -------------------- | ---------------------------- |